Холмс, кажется, вы в России...

 For many people distance is a dealbreaker, therefore your users should know if their potential match is across the street or across the globe.
 Geolocation helps discover matches nearby and makes it easier to plan that coffee date or evaluate if this connection can get serious.
 Web apps use geolocation APIs to access location data from user devices and display it on their profile.

-Real love might see beyond money, but dating services need to make a profit in order to survive and grow.
-Dating websites usually offer different paid features and monthly subscriptions, which include extended location search, super likes, profile visitors, and others.
+Real love might be seen beyond money, but dating services need to make a profit in order to survive and grow.
+Various dating websites usually offer different paid features and monthly subscriptions which include extended location search, super likes, profile visitors, and others.
 Any service should offer smooth and secure checkout options to get those benefits and connect with more users.

 OkCupid offers monthly subscriptions of different tiers